Pieces of text, images, and links

 - Includes option for alt text

-Enables/disables replacing a background image.
-Default: replacing image not allowed.
+Enables option to replace a background image.
+Default: replacing background image not allowed.

-- Works for CSS background/background-image property as well as background attribute
+- Works for background attribute and CSS background/background-image property

 You can use email service provider tokens/tags/variables throughout your template as you normally would and they will be read by your ESP when importing the final template into it to send out.
 This includes when editing content in emails in Blocks Edit.